Home » Breakfast » Cinnamon Brioche French Toast

 • Pancake Turner

-6. Make It Savory: Skip the sugar and cinnamon, and top with fried eggs, avocado, or smoked salmon for a savory version.
+3. Make It Savory: Skip the sugar and cinnamon, and top with fried eggs in the air fryer, avocado, or smoked salmon for a savory version.

 A white bowl contains beaten eggs with cinnamon and sugar on top.
 A metal whisk is placed beside the bowl on a marble surface.